swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 		- Via clever mathematical insight, the authors show that given an LLM, there is a specific reward function for which that LLM is optimal.
 DPO then trains the LLM directly to make the reward function (that’s now implicitly defined by the LLM) consistent with the human rankings.
 So you no longer need to deal with a separately represented reward function, and you can train the LLM directly to optimize the same objective as RLHF.
 	- [story of the acquisition of Gradio by Huggingface](https://twitter.com/abidlabs/status/1745533306492588303?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 	- [Facebook is aggressively going after LLaMA repos with DMCA's.](https://twitter.com/theshawwn/status/1638925249709240322)
+- Learning
+	- [ChatGPT at home series](https://twitter.com/NielsRogge/status/1747631048941252878): fine-tuning Mistral-7B on a GPU rented on Runpod: Involves chat templates, QLoRa, packing, Flash Attention 2, bfloat16
+	- [How to Fine-Tune LLMs in 2024 with Hugging Face](https://www.philschmid.de/fine-tune-llms-in-2024-with-trl) using the latest research techniques, including Flash Attention, Q-LoRA, OpenAI dataset formats (messages), ChatML, Packing, all built with Hugging Face TRL
+		-  for consumer-size GPUs (24GB) covering the full end-to-end lifecycle with:
+			- 💡Define and understand use cases for fine-tuning
+			- 🧑🏻‍💻 Setup of the development environment
+			- 🧮 Create and prepare dataset (OpenAI format)
+			- 🏋️‍♀️ Fine-tune LLM using TRL and the SFTTrainer
+			- 🥇 Test and evaluate the LLM
+			- 🚀 Deploy for production with TGI

 ## memes